mekael/WFClassic/README.md

 A server emulator which allows you to play older versions of warframe, 7.3 => 7.10.

-This work a combination of information from the SpaceNinjaServer project, additional reverse engineering of earlier builds, trial and error, and a decent amount.
+This work a combination of information from the SpaceNinjaServer project, additional reverse engineering of earlier builds, trial and error, and a decent amount of coffee.
 Currently using .net9 and sqlite for persistence, linux and windows are both supported and builds are self contained, so no runtime install is necessary.

 # Getting started